Cray-HPE/docs-csm/operations/resiliency/Restore_System_Functionality_if_a_Kubernetes_Worker_Node_is_Down.md

 # Restore System Functionality if a Kubernetes Worker Node is Down

 Services running on Kubernetes worker nodes can be properly restored if downtime occurs.
-Use this procedure to ensure that if a Kubernetes worker node is lost or restored after being down, certain features the node was providing can also be restored or recovered on another node.
+Use this procedure to ensure that if a Kubernetes worker node is lost or restored after being down, then certain features the node was providing can also be restored or recovered on another node.

 Capture the metadata for the unhealthy node before bringing down the node.
 The pods will successfully terminate when the node goes down, which should resolve most pods in an error state.
 Once any remaining testing or validation work is complete, these pods can be restored with the file used to capture the metadata.

 ## Collect information before powering down the node

-1. Check the Persistent Volume Claims \(PVC\) that have been created on the system.
+1. (`ncn-mw#`) Check the Persistent Volume Claims \(PVC\) that have been created on the system.

     1. View the PVCs in all namespaces.